 - Leftovers keep well in the refrigerator for a few days.
 Reheat to your liking.

-- Sesame oil is KEY in the signature flavor of this dish.
+- Sesame Oil: The KEY in the signature flavor of this dish.
 I highly advise against using any other oil; the recipe will not taste the same.
 You can find it in the Asian section of grocery stores.

-- I simply boiled chicken until cooked through-- about 12-15 minutes, then shredded it.
+- Chicken: I simply boiled chicken until cooked through– about 12-15 minutes, then shredded it.
 If you have leftover shredded, chicken from another recipe, use that!
 Or buy a rotisserie chicken from the store and shred the meat.

-- Rice vinegar is also KEY in the signature flavor of this dish.
-It's a sweet and delicate vinegar you can find in the Asian section of your grocery.
-Do not use white wine or white vinegar-- they're much too harsh.
+- Rice Vinegar: Also KEY in the signature flavor of this dish.
+It’s a sweet and delicate vinegar you can find in the Asian section of your grocery.
+Do not use white wine or white vinegar– they’re much too harsh.
 Rather, you can use cider vinegar because it is more mild but your sauce will not taste the same.
 Again, rice vinegar is best.

-- My spiralizer recommendation: I love the Inspiralizer!
+- Spiralizer: I love this spiralizer!
 If you do not have a spiralizer, just cut the zucchini into super thin strips instead.
 Or use 1 pound pasta.
-If using regular pasta, you'll want to cook it before using.
+If using regular pasta, you’ll want to cook it before using.